violetprotocol/violet-examples/erc20-wrapper-registry/README.md

-# Verified Airdrop - Ethereum Access Token example
+#  ERC20 Wrapper - Violet ID example

-This project aims to demonstrate a simple example of how to integrate with Violet using Ethereum Access Tokens.
-It comes with a sample Airdrop contract, and a deploy script that uses the correct EATVerifier address on Optimism Goerli.
+This project aims to demonstrate a simple example of how to wrap ERC20 tokens to a compliant version of it using VioletID It comes with a sample Factory contract, and a CompliantERC20 contract on Optimism Goerli.

-You can check a frontend with a live version of this demo [here](https://eat-airdrop-demo.violet.co/) The frontend is located on the `frontend` folder, all relevant code can be found on the `frontend/pages/index.tsx` and `frontend/pages/callback.tsx` files
+You can check a frontend with a live version of this demo [here](https://erc20-wrapper.violet.co/) The frontend is located on the `frontend` folder, all relevant code can be found on the `frontend/pages/index.tsx` file

-Find all EATVerifier live addresses in our [docs](https://docs.violet.co).
+Find all VioletID live addresses in our [docs](https://docs.violet.co).

 ## Setup